 Data Back-up & Archival

 Commonly, there are email accounts which are shared among employees, sharing the same login and password.
+These are called a shared inbox.
 The problem is, how would you know who is the actual sender or the person who are responsible for sending that particular email?

 On the other hand, what if the emails in an account are deleted?
 Therefore, an real time email archiving in a separate server is important when comes to email legitimate issues.